JasonCraftsCode/dynamodb-datamodel/README.md

   client,
 });

-interface SimpleKey {
+// Define model key for model actions like get and delete interface SimpleKey {
   id: string;
 }

-interface SimpleModel extends SimpleKey {
+// Define model data that derives from the key interface SimpleModel extends SimpleKey {
   name: string;
 }

-const simpleModel = Model.createModel<SimpleKey, SimpleModel>({
+// Create the model with a schema based on the above model interface const simpleModel = Model.createModel<SimpleKey, SimpleModel>({
   schema: {
     id: Fields.split(['P', 'S']),